femou1/pb-handbooks/tms_handbook.md

 [/details]
 [details="PET/PBST Room"]
 PET and PBST both have rules to not attack in the TMS loadout area, so we respect this mutually with them in the form of not attacking in their respective loadout room.
 The only exception to this is if you are attacking someone outside of one of these rooms initially and they run inside for "protection".
 By all means, feel free to kill them there.
 This protection only really applies to people who recently spawned and are still getting their loadout.
-If they do not immediately go to loadouts after spawn(/core suits), they are excluded from this protection.
+If they do not immediately go to loadouts after spawning (/core suits), they are excluded from this protection.
 [/details]
 [details="Neutrals"]
 Do not go out of your way to attack neutrals while raiding, if they are not a threat or are not interfering with your objective, try to avoid killing these types of players.